 I’ve been working on a fun virtual reality Unity side project for a number of months now (currently 9/5/17).
-My first VRChat world is now finally live in game for people to play around in.
+My first VRChat world, Surreal Hazard, is now finally live in game for people to play around in.
 It’s quite a large world with a number of physics experiments and abstract art scattered throughout.
 I’ve been using computer software such as Google’s TiltBrush and Blocks (3D modeling in virtual reality), Maya, World Machine, Photoshop, and Unity so far.
-Desktop users can join the world and take a look around, but to get the full experience you’d ideally own a Vive.
-I am looking forward to the testing and feedback I will receive now that everyone has access to it.
+Desktop users can join the world and take a look around, but to get the full experience you’d ideally own a Virtual Reality headset.

 Recently (10/23/17) I’ve been playing around with World Machine to make some auto-generated Space Race worlds for VRChat.
 Previously I was working on a small world concept of sorts, but then dropped those ideas when I realized that smaller avatars did not have smaller player collision.
 I’m planning on creating, at the very least, an Easy, Medium, and Hard race.
 My Unity world currently sources unprocessed geometry and textures, the direct exports of World Machine using the Tiled Build export option.
 Meaning, I can change one or two numbers in my World Machine logic and build/export an entirely new race within minutes because of the procedural nature of World Machine.
 I will explore further opportunities for game and race mechanics when Vehicles and Playmaker officially come to VRChat.
 For the time being the races simply tap into the speed and jump mechanics in VRChat.